telerik/winforms-docs/wordsprocessing/concepts/document-themes.md

 {{endregion}}

 In order to use the document theme's fonts you need to use __ThemableFontFamily__ objects.
-Again, there are several
-          ways you can create one:
+Again, there are several ways you can create one:

 * Passing a __ThemeFontType__ object as a constructor parameter – this way you will bind the object being created to the currently selected document theme.

 * Passing a __FontFamily__ object or a string representing a FontFamily name – the result would be a static FontFamily, meaning it will not be changed when the document theme is changed.

 When you need to create font that depends on the current document theme, you need to use __ThemableFontFamily__ objects.
 You can create one this way:
-        #_C#_

 {{source=..\SamplesCS\WordsProcessing\Concepts\WordsProcessingDocumentThemes.cs region=radwordsprocessing-concepts-document-themes_3}}
 {{source=..\SamplesVB\WordsProcessing\Concepts\WordsProcessingDocumentThemes.vb region=radwordsprocessing-concepts-document-themes_3}}